c29park/CounterProject/README.md

 This project repurposes the Tiny Tapeout template into a 25&nbsp;MHz VGA demo that projects a spinning 4D hypercube (tesseract).
-The design synthesizes a full VGA sync generator, projects all 16 vertices of the tesseract every pixel, and lights each projected vertex with a crisp white dot against a black background.
+The design synthesizes a full VGA sync generator, projects all 16 vertices of the tesseract every pixel, and draws cyan edges with lime 4D struts plus white corner dots.

 - `uo_out[7:0]` expose `{hsync,B0,G0,R0,vsync,B1,G1,R1}` for a standard VGA PMOD
   style 2:2:2 RGB interface.